-7. OPTIONS TO CONSIDER MOVING FORWARD
+7. OPTIONS AND RECOMMENDATIONS

-The purpose of this section of the ARMP is to identify a number of options respecting potential mapping and text changes to the Lanark County SCOP to ensure that it is consistent with the PPS (2024).
+The purpose of this section of the ARMP is to identify a number of options respecting potential mapping and text changes to the Lanark County SCOP to ensure that it is consistent with the PPS (2024) and to present our final recommendations with respect to each option.